 Biomechanics of Kicking in Football

 Below is our article on the mechanics of kicking in football.
-It’s a great piece on the importance of technique, without which injuries occur.
-At Response Physiotherapy, we’ll analyse your technique as part of treatment and rehabilitation, to find out where it went wrong, and return you back to full sport.
+A great piece published on 7m, it demonstrates the importance of technique, without which injuries occur.
+At Response Physiotherapy, we'll analyse your technique as part of treatment and rehabilitation, to find out where it went wrong, and return you back to full sport.

 Biomechanics of kicking in football